James White's Shell Game - "Now you see it, and now you don't"

 But the NIV resorts to a paraphrase in order to smooth out the blunder found in the ESV, NASB.
 The NIV paraphrases this last part as: "for you created all things, and by your will THEY WERE CREATED AND HAVE THEIR BEING."
 There is NO text that reads this way on this earth.
 It is a total paraphrase.

-Agreeing with the Reformation text as found in the King James Bible - "Thou art worthy, O LORD, to receive glory and honour and power: for thou hast created all things, and for thy pleasure THEY ARE and were created." are Tyndale 1525, Coverdale 1535, the Great Bible 1540, Matthew's Bible 1549, the Bishops' Bible 1568 and the Geneva Bible 1587.
+Agreeing with the Reformation text as found in the King James Bible - "Thou art worthy, O LORD, to receive glory and honour and power: for thou hast created all things, and for thy pleasure THEY ARE and were created." are Tyndale 1525, Coverdale 1535, the Great Bible 1540, Matthew's Bible 1549, the Bishops' Bible 1568,the Geneva Bible 1587 and many others.
 This is the Reformation text of the English Bibles.

 Revelation 13:10 "He that LEADETH into captivity, SHALL GO INTO CAPTIVITY; HE THAT KILLETH WITH THE SWORD, must be killed with the sword."

 The Majority text actually reads: "If any HAS CAPTIVITY, HE GOES.
 IF ANY BY SWORD, he must be killed."
 The Majority omits the verb "leadeth" and omits "into captivity".
 Then it also omits "He that killeth with the sword".
 No Bible version follows the Majority text here.